Quansight-Labs/ndindex/docs/indexing-guide/multiaxis-indices.md

   This behavior may seem like an odd corner case, but it can come up in practice.
 TODO

-  For one thing, it means that assiging to a masked index does the right thing if the mask expression happens to not actually contain the array.
+  For one thing, it means that assigning to a masked index does the right thing if the mask expression happens to not actually contain the array.

   ```py